decentralized-fda/decentralized-fda/apps/web/public/globalSolutions/dfda/one-pager.md

 ### 🌀 **How It Works**

-- **For Scientists:** 🧪
-   - Design trials using pre-built templates ✏️.
-   - Recruit participants globally 🌍 through decentralized networks.
-   - Collect and analyze data automatically 🖥️.

 - **For Patients:** ❤️
    - Search for treatments or conditions 🔍.
-   - Get personalized recommendations via FDAi 🤖.
+   - See the most effective treatments for any condition!
    - Join trials, report outcomes, and contribute to research 📝.

-- **For Developers:** 🚀
+- **For Scientists and Drug Developers:** 🚀
+   - Instantly create trials and recruit participants globally 🌍
+   - Collect and analyze data automatically 🖥️.
-   - Create cures without regulatory fees 💰🚫.
+   - No regulatory fees! 💰🚫.
    - Test treatments in decentralized trials with no delays 🕒.
    - Receive real-world effectiveness data automatically 📊.